-See Turabian A.2.1 [380; 387-88].
+See Turabian A.2.1.7 and the Gateway Seminary D.Min.
+Turabian Standards.
 Note that a list of the appendices appears as a part of the Table of Contents.
 Divisions and subdivisions in the chapters must be the same as in the table of contents.